The Conference Board Help Wanted OnLine® (HWOL)

 Metro Area Changes

-In February, three of the largest metro areas—Seattle, Minneapolis and Dallas—posted gains of over 10 percent (Table B).
-Since February 2013, 20 of the 52 metropolitan areas for which data are reported separately declined in the number of advertised vacancies.
-The remaining 32 metro areas increased.
+Three of the largest metro areas—Seattle, Minneapolis, and Dallas—that posted February gains of over 10 percent were down over 10 percent in March (Table B).
+However, since March 2013, 30 of the 52 metropolitan areas for which data are reported separately increased in the number of advertised vacancies and 22 declined.

 The number of postings does not, however, tell the entire story.
 A crucial factor is how many unemployed people are seeking jobs and how much competition there is for the jobs that are available.
 The Conference Board HWOL’s Supply/Demand rate relates the number of unemployed workers to the number of advertised vacancies.
-Based on December data (the latest available unemployment data for metro areas), only Salt Lake City among major metro areas saw more job openings than unemployed workers (S/D rate of 0.75).
+Based on January data (the latest available unemployment data for metro areas), only Salt Lake City was among the major metro areas that saw more job openings than unemployed workers (S/D rate of 0.71) (Table 6).

-By contrast, employed workers face large competition for each opening in Riverside, CA (more than 5 unemployed for every opening); as well as Las Vegas, Los Angeles, Sacramento, and Memphis (over 3 unemployed for every opening).
-(See Table 6 for the Supply/Demand rates for the 52 metro areas).
+In contrast, a larger number of unemployed people seeking available jobs will make the job search much harder.
+Looking at this from the job-seeker’s perspective, unemployed workers face great competition for each opening in Riverside, CA (more than 5 unemployed for every opening) as well as Los Angeles, Las Vegas, and Sacramento (over 3 unemployed for every opening).
+(See Table 6 for the Supply/Demand rates for the 52 metro areas.)

-In February, among the ten occupations with the largest number of advertised vacancies, eight posted increases and two—Healthcare practitioners (-7,400) and Managers (-6,200)—declined (Table C).
+In March, the ten occupations with the largest number of advertised vacancies all posted declines.

 HWOL available on Haver Analytics